Samsung's Lee family to pay more than 12 trln won inheritance taxes

 The family had been discussing using shares in affiliated companies as collateral for personal loans to pay part of the tax bill, a measure that would avoid the sale of their extensive Samsung holdings, Reuters reported last week, citing sources.

-The family’s statement on Wednesday did not give details of how Lee’s shares will be distributed among the heirs or whether any will be sold.
-Besides loans, the family is expected to use dividends from both their own and Lee’s shareholdings to pay the tax, analysts have said.
+The family is also expected to use dividends from both their own and Lee’s shareholdings to pay the tax, analysts have said.

 Lee’s shareholdings included a 4.18% stake in Samsung Electronics, 0.08% of Samsung Electronics preferred shares, 20.76% of Samsung Life Insurance, 2.88% of Samsung C&T, and 0.01% stake in Samsung SDS, which according to South Korean tax code valuation were worth about 18.96 trillion won ($17 billion).

+Samsung C&T shares dropped as much as 5.5% and Samsung Life Insurance shares fell as much as 1.3% after the announcement.

+Any changes in shareholding by Lee’s son and Samsung Electronics vice chairman Jay Y. Lee or other family members are expected to be reported in quarterly regulatory filings.

-South Korea’s tax code allows payment in instalments, with one-sixth of the total tax bill to be paid first, then the rest over five years at an annual interest rate currently set at 1.2%.
+The family will make payments in instalments, as allowed by South Korea’s tax code, with one-sixth of the total tax bill to be paid first, then the rest over five years at an annual interest rate currently set at 1.2%, according to tax officials.

 The family also announced it will donate 1 trillion won to public health care charities, including for the creation of a specialized infection diseases laboratory.
 Lee’s extensive collection of antiques and paintings will be donated to the National Museum of Korea and other cultural organizations.